Some handy tips and tricks for Edit in Game.

 Initially, working with EIG seems pretty straightforward.
 Just click on the EIG icon, wait for TS3 to load, and you’re good to go.
 However, there’s a right way and a wrong way to use EIG.
 The right way will make completing your world very easy.
 The wrong way will wind up causing you a lot of headaches and frustration in the way of crashes and corrupted lots.
 Since we want to make world building as fun and efficient was possible, let’s look at the best ways to avoid such problems:

-Believe it or not, you don’t need to keep CAW or Origin running to work in EIG, so close both programs as soon as EIG loads.
-The reason why it’s best to do this is that sometimes they can cause EIG to hang or crash as you’re saving your world.
+Believe it or not, you don’t need to keep CAW open to work in EIG, so close it out as soon as EIG loads.
+Closing out CAW will help free up computer resources, leaving you with more memory to work when you save your world.

 Why?
 First of all, the more times you save in EIG, the greater potential there is for it to crash and introduce glitches and other problems later on down the line into your world.
 Because of this, it’s best to save your world in EIG in as few passes as you can.